 A twist on the original Southern recipe for sausage balls is now gluten-free.
 Perfect for breakfast, the holidays or your next party.
+The recipe also has a dairy-free option.

 Marrying a Southerner opened up a whole new world of food for me.
 I had never tasted a sausage ball until we moved back to my husband’s hometown of Knoxville, Tennessee.